MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/How-to--Synchronize-Table-and-SQL-Server-Relationships.md

 ---
-title: "How to: Synchronize Table and SQL Server Relationships" ms.custom: na ms.date: 06/05/2016 ms.reviewer: na ms.suite: na ms.tgt_pltfrm: na
+title:"How to: Synchronize Table and SQL Server Relationships" ms.custom: na ms.date: 06/05/2016
+ms.reviewer: na
+ms.suite: na
+ms.tgt_pltfrm: na
 ms.topic: article
+ms-prod:"dynamics-nav-2017"
 ms.assetid: e75c2263-18c4-4266-ae1b-9c722967ab1b
 caps.latest.revision: 6
-manager: pchapman
+manager: edupont
 ---
 # How to: Synchronize Table and SQL Server Relationships
 The **TableRelation** property and SQL Server relationships are automatically synchronized when you create a table and when you redesign a table.
 However, there are some situations in which you may need to manually synchronize the relationships.
 Examples include after you have: